Install the Tableau Resource Monitoring Tool

 You can monitor multiple Tableau Server clusters using the same Resource Monitoring Tool.
 Each Tableau cluster should be setup as a separate environment.

 You can use the web interface or the command line to install RMT Server and Agent.

 Here are the steps to installing Resource Monitoring Tool:

 When you start the Resource Monitoring Toolinstaller, the setup program will install certain programs required to run Resource Monitoring Tool first.
 The programs installed are RabbitMQ, Erlang, and a dedicated PostgreSQL database.
-It will then proceed to install the Master Server.
+It will then proceed to install the RMT Server.

 We recommend that you exclude Tableau Resource Monitoring Tool Log Files from your antivirus scans.
 This will improve performance by avoiding contention when Resource Monitoring Tool writes to the log files.